Your Guide to Florida Gun Laws

 In Florida, a concealed weapon or firearm license will stay valid for seven years.
 The FDACS will send you a renewal form about three months before your license expires so you may renew your license without losing the ability to carry a concealed firearm.

-If you miss the window to renew your license before your current one expires, you may still renew it up to six months after the expiration date without having to apply for a new one.
-There is a $15 fee for renewing your CCW license.
-After six months, you must apply for a new license and pay the full application and processing fees.
+However, if you miss the window to renew your license before your current one expires, you may still renew it up to six months after the expiration date without having to apply for a new one.
+There is a $15 fee for renewing your CCW license after expiration.
+However, after six months, you must apply for a new license and pay the full application and processing fees.

 Can you drink alcohol while carrying a concealed weapon in Florida?

 It is illegal in Florida to consume alcohol while carrying a concealed weapon.
-Florida law 790.151 makes it against the law to drink or be under the influence of alcohol while carrying a firearm.
-The law explains that you may not have a firearm readily accessible for immediate discharge while under the influence of:
+Florida law 790.151⁷ makes it against the law to drink or be under the influence of alcohol while carrying a firearm.
+The law explains that you may not have a firearm readily accessible for immediate discharge will under the influence of:

 • Alcohol